-For help identifying in which category your favorite foods belong, check out the Nutrisystem Grocery Guide.
-If you don’t find what you’re looking for, give one of our counselors a call at 1-800-585-5483 between the hours of 7 a.m. and midnight—they’re standing by to help!
+For help identifying the category your favorite foods belong, check out the Nutrisystem Grocery Guide.
+If you don’t find what you’re looking for, give one of our Weight Loss Counselors a call at 1-800-585-5483—they’re standing by to help!
 We’ve also provided some more details about each category below to help you get started.

-The term “SmartCarbs” refers to a specific group of carbohydrates that are nutrient-rich and lower on the Glycemic Index.
+SmartCarbs refer to a specific group of carbohydrates that are nutrient-rich and lower on the Glycemic Index.
 These carbs are packed with fiber so they are digested more slowly, helping you feel fuller longer.
 Plus, they deliver vitamins, minerals and other important nutrients your body needs.
-Foods like whole grain rice, pasta and cereals, fresh or frozen fruit, and starchy veggies like beans, peas, corn and sweet potatoes all fall into the SmartCarb category.
+Foods like whole grain rice, pasta and cereals, fresh or frozen fruit and starchy veggies like beans, peas, corn and sweet potatoes all fall into the SmartCarb category.

-On Nutrisystem, women should be enjoying one SmartCarb per day while men should be eating two.
+On Nutrisystem, women should be enjoying one SmartCarb per day while men should be eating two SmartCarbs.

-If you’re on a program that includes Flex meals, you’ll get to add in even more SmartCarbs and PowerFuels to your day!
-Click here for a full run-down of what your Flex meals should look like.
-Or, check out the graph below for a quick overview of what your Flex meals should contain.
-Please note that if you are on a personalized program or use NuMi SmartAdapt™, these numbers will not apply to you.
-Find your specific Powerfuel and SmartCarb goals in the NuMi app.
+If you’re on a Nutrisystem program that includes Flex meals, you’ll get to add in even more SmartCarbs and PowerFuels to your day!
+Click here for a full run-down of what your Flex meals should look like! > If you’re on a personalized program, you can find your specific Flex meal guidelines and PowerFuel and SmartCarb goals in the NuMi app.

 Free Foods are no-calorie or low-calorie optional add-ins that you can use to spice up your Nutrisystem foods or your SmartCarbs, PowerFuels and Vegetables.
 These optional extras are unlimited when they are less than 10 calories.

 Extras are also add-ons you might use to add some flavor to your foods.
-Extras, however, contain between 11 and 35 calories per serving.
+However, they contain 10 to 35 calories per serving.
 To avoid loading up on too many added calories, we recommend limiting your Extras to three servings per day.